zenparsing/proposal-private-symbols/symbols-or-fields.md

 Private static fields introduce a well-known hazard: accessing a private static field through `this` will throw a `TypeError` if `this` is a subclass.

-Accessing a value using private symbols will traverse the prototype chain; the hazard disappears.
+When accessing a property using private symbols the prototype chain is traversed and the hazard disappears.

 ## Better interaction with simple wrapping proxies